 - There are also e-mails entitled “UN TRAINING” or “UN JOB VACANCY” which claim to come from the National Audit Office Recruitment Department.
 These e-mails offer “refundable” training, with the promise of a lucrative UN job at the end.
 These are not genuine e-mails and seek to lure the recipient into parting with money and bank details in order to defraud them.

 These examples are not genuine and are nothing to do with the National Audit Office.
 We advise that you ignore them and do not respond to them.

-Telephone calls, e-mails and visitors purporting to be from NAO staff.
+Phone calls, e-mails and visitors claiming to be NAO staff

 The NAO has received reports that members of the public and private companies have been contacted, either by telephone or e-mail, or by individuals claiming to be NAO staff.
 There have also been reports of people claiming to be from the NAO carrying out surveys.
 These approaches have sought to obtain information including personal data, such as names and addresses, pension information and bank details.